 I have been a table captain for the 2016 and 2017 Feeding Matters Community Luncheons, assisted with attendee check in at the 2016 SOFFI Training Workshop and 2017 International PFD Conference.What motivated you to become involved with Feeding Matters?

-I feel that the focus they put on not only the people suffering from pediatric feeding disorders but the family members is what sets them apart.
-They are a support system that seems to be never ending and they are diligent in advocating to get pediatric feeding disorders recognized medically so that those who suffer can get the help they need.
+I feel that the focus they put on not only the people suffering from pediatric feeding disorder but the family members is what sets them apart.
+They are a support system that seems to be never ending and they are diligent in advocating to get pediatric feeding disorder recognized medically so that those who suffer can get the help they need.